Steven Calabresi: Political career

 Calabresi served under presidents Ronald Reagan and George H. W. Bush from 1985 to 1990.
 During that time, he advised Attorney General Edwin Meese III, and Reagan Domestic Policy Chief T. Kenneth Cribb, and wrote campaign speeches for Vice President Dan Quayle.
-Calabresi supported legally recognizing same-sex marriages.
-In 2016, Calabresi endowed the Abraham Lincoln Lecture on Constitutional Law at Northwestern Pritzker School of Law in Chicago.
-The lecture's purpose is to show Lincoln's enormous talent as a constitutional lawyer and to reflect on what legal changes Lincoln's legacy might appropriately call for today.
+Calabresi supported legally recognizing same-sex marriages in 2014.
+In 2017, Calabresi endowed the Abraham Lincoln Lecture on Constitutional Law at Northwestern Pritzker School of Law in Chicago.
+The lecture's purpose is to show Lincoln's enormous talent as a constitutional lawyer and to ensure his lawyerly legacy is appreciated.

-With Gary S. Lawson, Calabresi argued that the Mueller Probe was unlawful.

 In July 2020, Calabresi wrote a New York Times editorial condemning a tweet by President Trump that floated postponing the 2020 election.
 Calabresi said the tweet "frankly appalled" him, called it "fascistic", and said it was "itself grounds for the president’s immediate impeachment again by the House of Representatives and his removal from office by the Senate."

 On January 13, 2021, Calabresi and Democrat Norman Eisen co-wrote an op-ed in The New York Times saying that President Trump should be charged and impeached in a second trial before the end of his term in office or immediately after for what he said and did on January 6 and for his effort to subvert Georgia's election results by asking the secretary of state "to find" enough votes for him to win the state.
 The authors said that the Senate should disqualify Trump from ever holding any public office again after convicting him.
 They wrote that the recordings of Trump's phone call and his speech to supporters on January 6 were enough evidence to convict on those charges.

+In 2024, Calabresi, Professor Gary Lawson, and former Attorneys General Edwin Meese III, Michael B. Mukasey, and William P. Barr filed an amicus brief before the U.S. Supreme Court in Trump v.
+Anderson, opposing efforts to remove Donald Trump from the ballot in the 2024 presidential election under Section 3 of the Fourteenth Amendment.

 Selected publications

-Calabresi has published more than 65 articles in law reviews, including:
+Calabresi has published more than 110 law review articles or book chapters, including: